es-progress/shell/docs/workflows.md

 There are reusable workflows you can use in your CI process.
 Some workflows pass default parameters to the tools.
-If you don't like that you can pass an empty string (`""`) to override that or your set of preferred parameters instead.
+If you don't like that you can pass an empty string (`""`) to override that or set your preferred parameters instead.

 ---